licitdev/seeded-hashids/README.md

 ```

 ##### shuffleOutput `Boolean` *(optional)*
 - This value determines if the output hash will be shuffled after encoding by Hashids and before decoding by Hashids.
 - The output is shuffled based on the seed and attempts to prevent decoding using a wrong seed.
 ```javascript
 let shuffleOutput = true;
 ```

 ##### objectId `Function` *(optional)*
-- This object is required only if there is a need to cast the decoding output to an ObjectId using .decodeObjectId.
+- This object is required only if there is a need to cast the decoding output to an ObjectId using `.decodeObjectId`.
 - Can pass in `require('mongoose').Types.ObjectId ` or `require('mongodb').ObjectId` or functions.
 ```javascript
 let objectId = require('mongoose').Types.ObjectId;